Skip to main content

 These genes are involved in a pathway that affects cell proliferation and growth.
 CUL7 pathogenic variants are associated with more significant growth impairment.

+Diagnosis is based on clinical and radiological features and confirmed by molecular genetic testing.
 For information about testing, see Presentation: Child with proportionate short stature and no learning difficulties.

 Inheritance and genomic counselling

-Three M syndrome is an autosomal recessive condition.
-The parents of most affected individuals are carriers of the condition and therefore have a 25% (one-in-four) chance of having another affected child.
+The parents of most individuals affected with Three M syndrome are carriers of the condition and therefore have a 25% (one in four) chance of having another affected child.

 When a suspected case of Three M syndrome is identified, a referral to clinical genetics for clinical review and testing is recommended.